 Look for growth indicators and swings in hiring volume

-Create a portfolio with all companies matching your identified Ideal Customer Profile (ICP) within Vainu and customize alerts for these accounts based on trigger events and sales signals.
+Create a portfolio with all companies matching your identified Ideal Customer Profile (ICP) within Vainu and customize alerts for these accounts based on buying signals.
 You’ll then get notified - in app, by email, or on Slack - if there are changes within any of these companies that may indicate a need for new hires.

 Contact potential customers with a tailored message at the right time

-Guarantee the advantage you have as a first-mover, tracking sales signals in real-time using a smart inbound prospecting tool, by ensuring that you are responding quickly to trigger events indicating a window of opportunity within a target account.
+Guarantee the advantage you have as a first-mover, tracking buying signals in real-time using a smart inbound prospecting tool, by ensuring that you are responding quickly to buying signals indicating a window of opportunity within a target account.

 According to research by Forrester, companies whose Sales teams connect with customers earlier than the competition can help create solutions for the buyer and therefore, achieve a win rate upwards of 74%.